Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Introduction

 \section{Introduction}

-Dark matter is a kind of mysterious, nonluminous newly unknown matter without involving in electromagnetic and strong interactions, the mass of dark matter is five times more than normal matter.
+Dark matter is a kind of mysterious, nonluminous newly unknown matter not involved in electromagnetic and strong interactions, the mass of dark matter is five times more than normal matter.
 In recent years, the detection of dark matter is one of the most advanced research topics in particle physics~\cite{1}.

-Xenon (Xe) is regarded as one of the most attractive medium for dark matter detectors because of the advantages of low energy threshold, high energy resolution, high ionization yield and flicker light yield.
-Furthermore, there is no long-lived radioactive isotope and the background of xenon itself is very low~\cite{2,3,4}.
+Xenon (Xe) is regarded as one of the most attractive medium for dark matter detectors because of the advantages of low energy threshold, distinguishable energy resolution, high ionization yield and high light yield.
+Furthermore, there is no long-lived radioactive isotope so the background of xenon itself is very low~\cite{2,3,4}.
 The PandaX project consists of a series of xenon-based experiments located at the China Jinping Underground Laboratory (CJPL)~\cite{5,6,7}.
 The PandaX-I and PandaX-II are the two completed experiments with targets of 120 kg and 580 kg, respectively.
 PandaX-4T is the new generation experiment, which has a target of 4-ton liquid xenon~\cite{8}.